Frank Costello (footballer)

 Frederick "Frank" G. Costello (1884 – 19 December 1914) was an English professional footballer who played as a forward for Southampton and West Ham United prior to the First World War.

 Playing career

-Costello was born in Birmingham and after playing his youth football with Soho Villa he joined West Bromwich Albion in September 1904.
-Failing to make the grade he moved to Halesowen Town before moving to the south coast to join Southern League Southampton in the 1907 close season.
+Costello was born in Birmingham and, after playing his youth football with Soho Villa, joined West Bromwich Albion in September 1904.
+Failing to make the grade, he moved to Halesowen Town at the beginning of the 1905-06 season.
+He made his debut on 2 September 1905, scoring the winning goal in a 1-0 victory over Oldbury.
+He went on to make 60 recorded league appearances and helped Halesowen gain promotion back into the Birmingham & District League.

+After two seasons with Halesowen, he moved to the south coast to join Southern League Southampton in the 1907 close season.
 He made his professional debut on 14 September 1907, scoring in a 2–0 victory at Luton Town.
 He initially played at inside right alongside Bert Hodgkinson on the outside and either Frank Jefferis, John Lewis or George Smith in the centre.
 Described as "a trifle slow, he was clever with the ball and had a habit of disconcerting the opposition by making for goal when he was expected to make a pass".
 In the 1907–08 season he scored nine goals from 28 league appearances.